-Sip a gin cocktail (made from your pick of over 100 brands in their "ginventory") at the historic Elephant Bar at the Raffles Hotel Le Royal in Phnom Penh.
+Sip a gin cocktail (made with your pick of over 100 brands in their "ginventory") at the historic Elephant Bar of Raffles Hotel Le Royal in Phnom Penh.

-Cut through brilliant green duckweed dotted with lotus flowers as you row along the canals of the Tra Su bird sanctuary.
+Cut through brilliant green duckweed dotted with lotus flowers as you row along the canals of Tra Su bird sanctuary.